2022 Kenyan general election

-General elections were held in Kenya on Tuesday, 9 August 2022.
+General elections were held in Kenya on 9 August 2022.
 Voters elected the president, governors, senators, members of the National Assembly, and members of county assemblies.

 This was the third general election and the fourth presidential one since the promulgation of the 2010 constitution.
 Incumbent president Uhuru Kenyatta was not eligible for a third term according to the constitution, nor county governors who had served two terms.
 The 2022 general election saw the lowest number of presidential candidates cleared since the multi-party system was implemented in 1992.
 Parliamentarians were elected to sit in the 13th Parliament of Kenya.

 William Ruto was elected President of Kenya with 50.5% of the vote, defeating Raila Odinga who received 48.85% of the vote.
 On 22 August, Odinga filed a petition with the Supreme Court of Kenya challenging the results announced by Wafula Chebukati, the chairman of the Independent Electoral and Boundaries Commission.
 On 5 September, the Supreme Court rejected the challenge and upheld Ruto's victory.
 Observers had described the elections as largely peaceful and transparent.
 Odinga said he would respect the court verdict, although he still claimed victory.